alanef/clean-and-simple-contact-form-by-meg-nicholas/clean-and-simple-contact-form-by-meg-nicholas/readme.txt

 To reply simply click the ‘reply’ button on your email client.
 The email address used is the one you have set up in WordPress under ‘Settings’ -> ‘General’, so do check this is correct.

-To help prevent spam all data is scanned via Akismet.
+To help prevent spam all data is scanned can be scanned with Fullworks Anti Spam Pro.
-For this to work you must have the [Akismet Plugin](http://wordpress.org/plugins/akismet/ "Akismet Plugin") installed and activated.
+For this to work you must have the [Fullworks Anti Spam Pro Plugin](https://fullworksplugins.com/products/anti-spam/ "Fullworks Anti Spam Pro") installed and activated.

-All spam will be placed in your 'comments' list which you can then review if you want to,
+Fullworks Anti Spam Pro will also log all your messages, categorized  as spam or not, automatically.

 For added piece of mind this plugin also allows you to add a ‘**reCAPTCHA**’.
 This adds a picture of a couple of words to the bottom of the contact form.